DmitriiKaban/pad-lab-mafia-platform/README.md

 ```

 #### GET /game/{gameId}/players-roles
-Get players and their roles.
+Get players and their roles and careers.

 **Headers:**
 - `Authorization: Bearer <token>`